 We will update this periodically.
 Let us know if there are any other presentation tools you would like us to evaluate.

 Super Bowl Ads: What Can We Expect This Year?

 Super Bowl LI is only a few days away, and fans have already been excited for quite some time.
 Whether their favorite team made it all the way or not, football fans and even those less interested will be tuning in for one of the biggest television broadcasts of the entire year.
 With Super Bowl 50 having been the third most watched Super Bowl in history, there is sure to be a vast audience glued to their television screens this year.

 Over the years, the Super Bowl has grown into a time for other focuses as well.
 For many, it is getting to see the famous ads that everybody raves about on social media, sometimes weeks before they are even broadcast on television.
-Some people even watch the Super Bowl primarily for the ads.
+Some viewers even watch the Super Bowl primarily for the ads.
 Although most people see them only as a source of entertainment, a select few do use them as a means of discovering new products.
-According to MarketingCharts, 78.6 percent of men and 80.4 percent of women seeing them as purely entertainment, this leaves a small margin of viewers who actually seek to discover new products, and yet others who see them only as an annoyance, causing the game to last too long.
+According to MarketingCharts, 78.6% of men and 80.4% of women see them as purely entertainment, this leaves a small margin of viewers who actually seek to discover new products, and yet others who see them only as an annoyance, causing the game to last too long.